thecarp/dactyl-keyboard/doc/intro.md

 quickly, build support from the base plate only.
 This simplifies the process of removing the supports.

+### Accuracy

+If you are printing holes for threaded fasteners as part of your design, please note that common FDM printers won’t print threaded holes smaller than M3 with useful accuracy.
+M4 is a safer bet, but even that may require some manual cleanup, particularly in orientations other than the vertical.

-For accuracy problems, especially with threaded fasteners, consider tweaking the DFM settings [documented here](options-main.md), particularly the `error-general` parameter.
+For accuracy problems in general, and especially for problems with threaded holes, consider tweaking the DFM settings [documented here](options-main.md), particularly the `error-general` parameter.

+You may prefer tapping threads yourself.
+Each of the `bolt-properties` parameters to the application can take a value for `include-threading`.
+If you set this to `false`, a hole cut for that bolt will be a plain cylinder with the inner diameter (a.k.a. minor diameter) of standard ISO threading.
+If you have enough plastic in the perimeter of that hole, you can drill it to clean up the print and then tap it.

 ### Bottom plates